AndBible/docs-wiki/FAQ.md

 # And Bible FAQ #

+## Is there version for iOS (Apple iPhone / iPad)

+No, unfortunately this app is exclusively for Android at the moment, and there are no plans to make it for iPhone, as long as there are no easy paths of porting native Android apps to iOS.

+For iPhone, there is another sword-based app, called PocketSword, that you might want to try.

 ## I have downloaded one bible but how do I download more bibles, commentaries etc. ##

 To download bibles, commentaries, and books start And Bible and select Menu button (see 'Where is the Menu Button' below) / More / Download Documents.